 You’re probably thinking: In this age of short videos and even shorter attention spans, any piece of content that takes longer than 15 seconds to consume isn’t worth my time.
 Wrong.
 Sure, attention spans are growing shorter, but so are tolerance levels for ads, no matter the length.
 Millennials, in particular, have a low tolerance to ads.
 There are plenty of successful brands using long-form video to connect with audiences while entertaining them at the same time.
 While you may feel like short and sweet is the way to go with your videos, long-form can be a better choice for connecting with your audience on a deeper level.

 If you’re still not convinced, consider this: There’s a reason why marketers spent nearly twice as much on online video than they did on TV in 2017.
+Video is projected to dominate mobile traffic by 70 percent by the year 2021.
+While conventional 30-second ads aren’t going away, brands are now experimenting with a wide array of video formats that push extremes and audience’s attention spans.
+Long-form video has the power to resonate with audiences and build affinity for your brand.

 In general, any video more than two minutes in length is considered long-form, with the average long-form video lasting between 2–5 minutes, though some push far past this range.
 How long should your video be?
 It’s always better to choose shorter when possible, or break your video into installments, and include all your key messages within the first minute.
 However, this can be difficult to do, and you run the risk of interrupting the flow of your story.
 So instead of packing all your messaging in the first five seconds, focus on making your video more intriguing to viewers.
 A great story will always win an audience.
 And if you capture your audience’s attention within those first few seconds, they’ll be more likely to watch to the end.